Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 2. Enough Light

-The plant detests direct sunlight and often suffers when left for too long in direct sunlight.
+The plant detests direct sunlight and often suffers from brown and yellow leaves due to dehydration.

-Meanwhile, Pothos make a fuss and retaliate by exhibiting sparse, thin foliage with slow, stunted growth.
+Meanwhile, Pothos exhibit sparse, thin foliage with slow, stunted growth in less light.

-Thus, aim to place Pothos in an east window ensuring 1-2 hours of direct morning sunlight.
+Thus, aim to place Pothos in an east window ensuring 1-2 hours of direct morning glow.

-Alternatively, use artificial grow lights to meet the Pothos light requirements in winter.
+Alternatively, use artificial lights to meet the Pothos light requirements in winter.

 3. Fertilizing Pothos

-To make the Pothos fuller, give them a little push via proper fertilization once or twice a month.
+To make Pothos fuller, give them a little push via fertilizer application once or twice a month.

-Nitrous fertilizer is best suited for better foliage growth, but you can also use an all-purpose balanced 0nes.
+Nitrous fertilizer is best suited for better foliage growth, but you can also use all-purpose balanced ones.

-Alternatively, you can resort to slow-release fertilizer every three months.
+Alternatively, you can resort to slow-release fertilizer every 3 months.

 4. Ideal Watering